What to expect

 Stage 4: Onboarding

 Hiring managers will let all candidates know within two days of the assessment centre whether their application has been successful.
-If you have been sent a confirmation of appointment email, you will be invited to take part in onboarding activities and events in the run-up to your first day on the job, which will be on Monday 5 August 2019.
+If you have been sent a confirmation of appointment email, you will be invited to take part in onboarding activities and events in the run-up to your first day on the job.
 Here are some of the things you can expect:

 - A graduate networking lunch.
 This will take place shortly after all of the roles have been filled and will be an opportunity for you to meet the other graduates who’ve got a place on the programme and get to know each other.